DKCO is registered in the trade register held by the Finnish Patent and Registration Office with business-ID 0884073-3. The VAT-number is FI08840733.

 DKCO applies monthly invoicing.
 If requested, DKCO can provide You with regular information on the fees accumulated.
+All fees will be charged in EUR.
 Unless otherwise agreed, the payment condition concerning invoices from DKCO is ten days.
 DKCO applies interest on overdue payment according to the Interest Act.

 If You are entitled to insurance indemnity to cover all or part of DKCO’s fees, You are nevertheless responsible to ensure that DKCO’s fee is paid in the amount and at the rate it is charged and matures.
 Insurances do not always cover VAT and normally have a significant deductible and a maximum amount.